Within the Quality Payment Program

 The Merit-Based Incentive Payment System (MIPS) is the name of a new program that will determine Medicare payment adjustments.
 Using a composite performance score, eligible clinicians (ECs) may receive a payment bonus, a payment penalty, or no payment adjustment.

 To watch the video in full screen mode, click on "MIPS Overview" in the upper left corner.

-MIPS is a new program that streamlines 3 currently independent programs to work as one:
+MIPS streamlines 3 currently independent programs to work as one: